fani-lab/OpeNTF/README.md

 ## Workflow Overview

 1. Set up environment
+2. Create a new NMT model
+3. Create a new bash script
-2. Run the models.
+4. Run the model
-3. Collect the results.
+5. Automate multiple models and datasets

 <br/>